For more information contact:

 The University’s designated Personnel Officer is the administrator who oversees HRS (see RCW 41.06.510).

-A promotional applicant is an applicant who, at the time of application, is a current WSU employee and meets the competencies and requirements of the position for which the individual is applying.
+A promotional applicant is an applicant who, at the time of application, is a current classified employee and meets the competencies and requirements of the position for which the individual is applying.
+The position applied to is at a higher salary range maximum than the employee’s current position.

-It is a violation of state law to have a preretirement written or oral agreement to reemploy a Department of Retirement Systems (DRS) retiree into a classified position.
-Note: Mere expression or inquiry about postretirement employment by an employer or employee that does not constitute a commitment to reemploy the employee after retirement is not considered an agreement.
+It is a violation of state law to have a preretirement written or oral agreement to reemploy a Department of Retirement Systems (DRS) retiree.
+NOTE: A mere expression or inquiry about post-retirement employment by an employer or employee that does not constitute a commitment to reemploy the employee after retirement is not considered an agreement.

-A DRS retiree must be hired in accordance with the procedures in this section (BPPM 60.18).
-The employer must document a justifiable need to hire a retiree into the classified position, and the appointing authority must approve the hire.
+A DRS or Washington State University Retirement Plan (WSURP) retiree must be hired in accordance with the procedures in this section (BPPM 60.18).
+The hiring department must document a justifiable need to hire a retiree into the classified position, and the appointing authority and HRS must pre-approve the retiree’s hire prior to an offer being made.

-State law limits the number of hours a DRS retirement plan retiree can work in a classified position that is eligible for a DRS retirement plan.
-DRS retirement plans include PERS (Public Employees Retirement System), LEOFF (Law Enforcement Officers and Firefighters), and TRS (Teachers Retirement System) plans.
-For more information, contact HRS; telephone 509-335-4521; or select the Working After Retirement link on the DRS Retirees website at:
+State law limits the number of hours a DRS retirement plan retiree can work in a position that is eligible for a DRS retirement plan.
+DRS retirement plans include:

 Open Competitive Recruitment